YOLO: An Efficient Terahertz Band Integrated Sensing and Communications Scheme with Beam Squint: Simulation Results

 \subsection{Influence of Bandwidth $W$}

-In a practical Terahertz ISAC system, only part of the spectrum resources are used for sensing, while other spectrum resources are used for communications.
+In a practical Terahertz ISAC system, only partial spectrum resources are used for sensing, while other spectrum resources are used for communications.
 Therefore, we consider changing $W$ to explore the impact of bandwidth.
-Fig.~13 shows the localization RMSE of MYOLO scheme when a single target is located at $(200m,10^\circ)$, while the bandwidth is different.
-With the decrease of $W$, the $\rm RMSE_\theta$ is almost unchanged, while the $\rm RMSE_r$ will gradually increase.
+Fig.~11 shows the sensing RMSEs of the YOLO scheme when a single dynamic target is set as $(200m,10^\circ,5m/s)$, while the bandwidth varies.
+As $W$ decreases, the ${\rm RMSE}_\theta$ is almost unchanged, while the ${\rm RMSE}_r$ gradually increases.
 This is consistent with the basic intuition that the accuracy of distance estimation in radar system increases with the increase of system bandwidth, while the angle estimation accuracy is almost independent of the bandwidth.
-Nevertheless, when the SNR $\geq 0$ dB, the proposed scheme still has satisfactory localization accuracy when the bandwidth used for sensing satisfies $W\geq 1$ GHz.
-For example, when SNR $=0$ dB and $W=1$ GHz, the $\rm RMSE_r$ is $0.1m$ as shown in Fig.~13(b), i.e., decimeter level localization, which can be applied to the many localization scenes.
+In addition, due to the fixed number of subcarriers $M+1$ in the experiment, as the bandwidth $W$ increases, the frequency interval between subcarriers $\Delta f$ gradually increases, leading to a decrease in velocity resolution, which explains the phenomenon of ${\rm RMSE}_v$ increasing as $W$ increasing in Fig.~11(c).